-This would keep all deliveries clear of the local school run dropping-off and pick-up times.
+The allocated delivery slots keep all deliveries clear of the local school run dropping-off and pick-up times.

-This would give greater flexibility in achieving the optimum period on site for the construction works reducing the overall period down to approximately 8 weeks.
+This gives greater flexibility in achieving the optimum period on site for the construction works.

-Note: -Consideration can be given to earlier timed deliveries of prefabricated components to further reduce traffic movements.
+Note: Consideration can be given to earlier timed deliveries of prefabricated components to further reduce traffic movements.